mhmirza/mhmirza/README.md

 * Discover structure in data and make predictions to solve complex business problems: Check out my Data Mining portfolio [here](https://mhmirza.github.io/DataMining/)!

-* Write programs for web-based applications that could improve interactions with customers: Check out my Advanced Python portfolio [here](https://mhmirza.github.io/PythonProgramming/)!
+* Write programs for web-based applications that could help improve interactions with customers: Check out my Advanced Python portfolio [here](https://mhmirza.github.io/PythonProgramming/)!

-* Discern patterns in data that could help furnish policy making: Check out my R Programming portfolio [here](https://mhmirza.github.io/RAnalytics/)!
+* Use statistical analysis and modeling to uncover and address key policy issues: Check out my R Programming portfolio [here](https://mhmirza.github.io/RAnalytics/)!

-* Use advanced techniques to explore data for outliers, variables' distribution and interactions: Check out my Descriptive Dnalytics portfolio [here](https://mhmirza.github.io/DescriptiveAnalytics/)!
+* Use advanced visualization techniques to discern underlying trends in data: Check out my Descriptive Dnalytics portfolio [here](https://mhmirza.github.io/DescriptiveAnalytics/)!

 Please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/manzoorhassanmirza/) if you have any comments/ suggestions regarding my portfolio or would like to share your experience in Data Analytics.